shdown/luastatus/README.md

 Barlibs are capable of taking options.

-Plugins’ and barlib’s Lua functions
----
-Plugins and barlibs can register Lua functions.
-They appear in `luastatus.plugin` and `luastatus.barlib` submodules, correspondingly.

 How it works
 ===
 Each widget runs in its own thread and has its own Lua interpreter instance.